 The size of the former TCAAP has shrunk over time because of property ownership transfers and reassignment of control to the National Guard Bureau, Army Reserve, Ramsey County, and the City of Arden Hills.
 The remaining land (approximately 160 acres) is in the process of being transferred out of federal ownership.

-The Army is hosting a public meeting on January 14, 2021 at 6:00 p.m.
-CST to provide information to the community on the former TCAAP.
+The Army is hosting a public meeting on Feb.
+16, 2021 at 7:00 p.m.
+CST to elect a community co-chair, review and finalize the operating procedures, and review and finalize membership.
 This meeting is being conducted virtually to maintain social distancing and protect the health of the community during the Coronavirus Disease 2019 (COVID-19) public health emergency.

-The purpose of the meeting is to solicit interest and provide information on serving on the TCAAP RAB.
-The Army will also provide an update on the cleanup program at the former TCAAP.
+The purpose of the meeting is TCAAP RAB administration.
+Because it was only one month since the last meeting, the Army will NOT provide an update on the cleanup program at the former TCAAP.
 The meeting is open to the public.
 Anyone interested in participating on the TCAAP RAB or wanting information on the TCAAP cleanup program is invited to attend.

 The meeting will be held on MS teams.
 You do not need to download the software to participate; you can access the meeting through your web browser.
 If you’d prefer you can also dial into a teleconference line.
-Please contact Kay Toye at 302-313-1770 or firstname.lastname@example.org for information on how to access the meeting via internet or phone.
+Please contact Cathy Kropp at 443-243-0313 or Cathryn.L.Kropp.email@example.com for information on how to access the meeting via internet or phone.

 The Army will continue to monitor groundwater through sampling, and operate and fund groundwater treatment at New Brighton (known as OU1) and Arden Hills (known as OU2) until the levels are within state and federal standards for safe drinking water.